-I have been wanting to make apple chips for a long time so after contemplating the recipe for a while I just felt I had to go ahead and try them.
+I have been wanting to make these organic apple chips for a long time so after contemplating the recipe for a while I just felt I had to go ahead and try them.

 I am so glad I did because I will be making this for time to come.
 Not only because they were really good but because they were easy, healthy and trying with pears next time is something that I really want to do next.

-I also did not have a mandolin, just a knife, so my apple slices could have been a bit thicker than normal, even still they turned out as chips and where really good.
+I also did not have a mandoline, just a knife, so my apple slices could have been a bit thicker than normal, even still they turned out as chips and where really good.

 I hope you get to try these.
 They could be a great healthy gift for the coming holidays.